 Relevant industry events are another great way to find specific influencers that can promote your brand.
 They also are trying to build their own reputations, so they are likely to be found there.

-Finally, working with influencer agencies is a great way to jumpstart your influence marketing.
+Finally, working with influencer agencies is a great way to jumpstart your influencer marketing for eCommerce Brands.
 They specialize in building lasting relationships with influencers.
 They can quickly bring them on to your campaign.
 Influencers reach other influencers.
 Even a small increase in your early influencers can lead to a massive acceleration of your influencer campaigns.